EinYakAmNil/Nvimboat/README.md

 You can just copy your old newsboat database into the cache directory of the installation path.
 If you use lazy.nvim it should look something like _$HOME/.local/share/nvim/lazy/Nvimboat/cache_.

-# Notice
-Please feel free to give me any feedback you have about this plugin.
-It is the first project I made that is somewhat intended to be usable by other people.